SciTS: Scientific Time Series Understanding and Generation with LLMs: Limitations and Ethics statement

 \section{Limitations and Ethics statement}

-Due to resource constraints, we evaluate all models in a zero-shot setting without finetuning.
+Due to resource constraints, we evaluate all baselines in a zero-shot setting without finetuning.
+More explanation of the evaluation setting can be found in Appendix~\ref{apdx: baseline-finetune}.
 In addition, our preliminary small-scale experiments indicate that enabling the ``thinking'' mode in closed-source LLMs does not improve performance on time-series tasks.
 Since it also incurs substantial computational cost, we disable this option for model assessments.

 This work focuses on benchmarking and modelling methods for scientific time series.
 No personally identifiable or sensitive human data are included.
 As with most research in machine learning, new modelling techniques could potentially be misused by malicious actors; however, we do not believe that TimeOmni poses risks beyond those associated with existing methods.